 When you’re caught up in the day-to-day of running your business, it’s easy to push your email marketing off.

 But what if you could sit down and write your email in 15 minutes or less?

 Want to start writing emails right away?

-Print your email content template, and follow the five steps below on effective email writing. ou will be able to create an email in record time.
+Print out our Email Content Worksheet and follow the five steps below on effective email writing. ou will be able to create an email in record time.